Read 1,000 books to your child before they start Kindergarten.

 How it works

-- Sign up on Beanstack and your local library will gift you a free book and book bag to get you started!
+- Sign up on the free Beanstack app or website and your local library will gift you a free book and book bag to get you started!

 - Each time you read 100 books with your child, stop by your local branch to pick up a button and a free book, along with a few special prizes throughout the program.

-- Collect all 10 buttons to "graduate!" and receive your certificate and special prize.
+- Collect all 10 buttons to "graduate!" and your child will receive a certificate and special prize.

 Sign Up Today